-Another recent addition to the collection – the rare EM-GE Zenit M repeater.
+Another recent addition to the collection!
+This is the rare EM-GE Zenit M repeater.
 This pistol was manufactured in Germany from around 1937 to 1940 in Zella Mehlis, Germany.

-Based on the single shot version of the Zenit, a magazine and loader was fitted to the breech of the barrel.
+Based on the single-shot version of the Zenit, a magazine and loader were fitted to the breech of the barrel.
 The magazine has a capacity of up to 10 pellets which are gravity fed into the loader.
 Each time the pistol is cocked, a pellet would drop into the loader or breech.
-Typically the magazine was made of an alloy and was prone to breakage if the pellets jammed in the loader.
+Typically the magazine was made of an alloy and was prone to breakage if the pellets became jammed in the loader.
 This example has a metal magazine which may or may not be a replica.
 It has been suggested that both alloy and metal magazines variants were produced.

 A full review will be uploaded in due course.